 Theater.
 To be famous, spectacular, remembered.
 Feeling insignificant, certain individuals choose to die flamboyantly, by flying a crowded airplane into a mountain or by jumping from a theater balcony.

-Out of a mistaken and misdirected attempt to “get out of the way” of others and, therefore, make the lives of those other persons better.
+Misguided altruism.
+One might kill themselves out of a mistaken and misdirected attempt to “get out of the way” of others and, therefore, make the lives of those other persons better.
 Sometimes these concerns are heartfelt.
 Often, however, underneath the surface of such seemingly altruistic thoughts are spite and resentment.